 California's Great America Review

-I took my first visit to California's Great America in 2006.
-(Back when it was Paramount's Great America.)
-It definetly seemed like a nice park to go to.
-Sure, it wasn not a park with a bunch of rollercoasters with some of them kicking ass like Cedar Point and Six Flags Magic Mountain.
+California's Great America is a nice park to go to.
+Sure, it's not a park with a bunch of rollercoasters with some of them kicking ass like Cedar Point and Six Flags Magic Mountain.
 And there is not incredible theming like at a Disney Park.
-But it did seem to have a quaint little charm to the place.
-But when Cedar Fair bought it out in 2007, I was worried that they would strip the charm out of Great America.
-But when I returned in 2010, to my relief, the park was just how I had remembered it.
-The only differences made was their No POV Policy and some of the vocabulary they use in the park.
+But it does seem to have a quaint little charm to the place.
+And the park has been adding better coasters over the years.
+Granted, there have been a few scares with the park thanks to that stupid stadium from the 49ers as well as more bitching from its corporate neighbors *groan*.
+But luckily that got resolved.
+And since Cedar Fair bought it, they added Gold Striker, which is a GREAT GCI, and Railblazer (RMC Raptors are amazing.
+Please build more of them).
 California's Great America is still a very fun park in Northern California and I am looking foreward to returning to it.

 Rollercoasters